- Special Programs

 Jennifer Fisher (Piano) Jennifer has a Music degree from Eastern University and a Music Therapy degree from Immaculata.
 She has been working with children for 6-7 years, teaching music classes (including Darlington Preschool) and private piano lessons.
 She is also a board certified Music Therapist.
 She loves being at Darlington and is looking forward to providing wonderful music experiences for the children that come through the doors!

-Jennifer is available during the academic year on Tuesdays, Thursdays, and Saturdays.
+Jennifer is available during the academic year on Thursdays and Saturdays.

-Matt is available during the academic year on Wednesdays.
+Sarah is available during the academic year on Tuesdays.

 Bette Halberg (Piano) B. M. Music Education, Piano, Florida State University.
 M.A.
 Music, Florida State University (Primary areas of study: piano and choral music education).
 Extensive work as a teacher in piano and choral music, accompanist and church musician in the Orlando, Florida area.
 Currently working in these areas in the Philadelphia region.
 Bette believes that the study and performance of music can be tremendously important in the lives of all persons at all ages.
 She believes that the key to success is careful, thoughtful practice.
 Music has always been a great passion in her life and she loves sharing it with others.